andrew/ultimate-awesome/README.md

 - [laravel-awesome](https://github.com/fanly/laravel-awesome) - Laravel 学习图谱.
 - [awesome-react-three-fiber](https://github.com/gsimone/awesome-react-three-fiber) - 🍕 A loose collection of cool r3f links, gifs, people, stuff.
 - [awesome-tpm](https://github.com/kuchin/awesome-tpm) - A curated and opinionated list of resources for Technical Program Managers.
-- [Awesome-3D-LiDAR-Datasets](https://github.com/minwoo0611/Awesome-3D-LiDAR-Datasets) - This reposiotry is the collection for public 3D LiDAR datasets.
 - [awesome-logical-query](https://github.com/neuralgraphdatabases/awesome-logical-query) - A collection of resources on the topic of Complex Logical Query Answering.
 - [awesome-azd](https://github.com/Azure/awesome-azd) - An awesome list that curates content (articles, videos, tutorials and docs) and templates (ready to use) for the Azure Developer CLI (`azd`).
 Plus a hosted azd-templates Gallery to simplify search & discovery.
 - [awesome-drones](https://github.com/janesmae/awesome-drones) - A curated list of Awesome Drones resources.